AlexisMateo/JobSityChatBot/README.md

 ### JobSity.ChatApp.IdentityServer

-MVC project that grant users and applicatios to comunicate eachother.
+MVC project that grant users and applicatios to comunicate each other.
 Also, is responsible for registering and login users.

 ### JobSity.ChatApp.Api